Behind the Scenes at Am Fasgadh – Tues 13 March

-Come and discover our collection in Am Fasgadh (Gaelic for the shelter) with one of our knowledagble tour guides.
-Tours last approx. an hour and cost £5 per person (children go free) More details are available here.
-Last tour of the 2017 season will take place on Thurs 19 October at 2pm.
+Come and discover our collection in Am Fasgadh (Gaelic for the shelter) with one of our knowledgeable tour guides.
+Tours last approx. an hour and cost £5 per person (children go free) For more details please visit our store tours page here

-Easter Trail Fri 14th – Mon 17th April
+Easter Egg Hunt Fri 30th March – Mon 15th April

-Vintage cars, motorbikes, buses, stationary engines, tractors, auto jumble, BBQ, craft fair, fun for all – now in its fifth year!!
+Vintage cars, motorbikes, buses, stationary engines, tractors, auto jumble, BBQ, craft fair, fun for all – now in its sixth year!!
 Click here for more Vintage Day information

 Heritage in Action Days offer you the chance to see and take part in a wide range of activities.
 There will be demonstrations across the site of traditional skills including rope making, highland heavyweight, spinning and weaving, basket making, waulking the cloth and lots more!!
 Click here for more details.